Racial & Ethnic Diversity Groups

 Rhesa Versola earned her BA in Journalism from UNC.
 She is actively involved with the UNC Diversity Program for Minority Journalists, as well as ACRED.
 Versola, a former newspaper journalist turned clinical research director, is taking a sabbatical from her career to experience life first hand as a breast cancer warrior.
 She resides in Pittsboro, NC.

-Ngoc Nguyen vice chairs the Asian/Asian American Subcommittee
+Ngoc Nguyen vice chairs the Asian American Alumni Subcommittee

 Ngoc Nguyen is a Greensboro, N.C. native and the oldest of three to graduate from UNC.
 As an undergraduate, Nguyen was an active member of the Asian Students Association and served as vice president and president of the Vietnamese Students Association.
 She earned a bachelor’s degree in public policy analysis in 1994, then obtained a master’s degree in public administration from N.C.
 State University in 1996 and a juries doctor from North Carolina Central University in 1999.